Home

 Serve with sour cream, lettuce, tomatoes and olives.

-Chicken is another economical source of protein.
+Chicken is another economical source of protein and often easy recipes.
 Dollars can also be saved if you learn how to cook a whole chicken rather than buying cut up pieces.
 If you want pieces learn how to cut the chicken yourself.
 Although it is a more expensive cut of beef, some of us do not want to give up our steak.
 Learn how to cook steak using the cheaper cuts like round steak.
 It is delicious when cooked properly.

 CHICKEN CASSOULET RECIPE